 What is the most common food allergy?

 It is estimated that 1 in 5 people in the UK have some form of allergy and a further 1 in 100 people have an allergy to sesame.
 The Food Standards Agency (FSA) estimates that there are 5-15 fatalities per year due to food allergies in the UK alone.
-Food allergies are now more common within the UK, due to factors such as the increased diversity in our diets, reduced Vitamin D consumption, and others.
+Food allergies are now more common within the UK, due to factors such as the increased diversity in our diets and reduced Vitamin D consumption.

 For these reasons, adhering to the new legislation is essential in protecting the wellbeing of your business's consumers, along with your reputation.